KyraTheDonkey/AdventOfCode2022/README.md

 inside the code.
 Nested vectors are also a pain in the ass to work with, and it took me a ton of bugfixing to try and get the values out and make the right ones mutable etc etc blah blah blah.
 Definitely the longest day so far.

+## Day 6
+Given that I know a little more about ranges, I thought "Hey, maybe I can use a range for a substring".
+I was immediately rewarded by not needing to import the substring module to do my work, and can use native Rust, so I'm pretty happy about that.
+The coding was very simple, with just needing to make a single function to check for duplicate characters.
+Part 2 was surprisingly fast, as it required barely any rewriting, and I just needed to add a length and replaced 4 with `length`.